joanadebo/TeamNotHappy_Group9/README.md

 Does this mean there is a formula for obtaining happiness?

 Within this repository you will find data source files for:
-World Happiness Reports for 2015-2019
+World Happiness Reports for 2015-2019;
-Our version of the World Happiness Report 2019 with all the compiled factors underconsideration WHO Alcohol Consumption for 2019
+Our version of the World Happiness Report 2019 with all the compiled factors underconsideration;
+WHO Alcohol Consumption for 2019;
-Fertility Rate Per Capita for 2019
+Fertility Rate Per Capita for 2019;

 Within the World Happiness Report 2019 you will find: